 The Microsoft Surface Laptop 4 is a nice laptop for productivity or everyday use.
 It has an AMD Ryzen 7 CPU, AMD Radeon RX Vega 11 graphics, 8GB of RAM, and 256GB of SSD storage.
 The 15-inch display has a resolution of 2496×1664 and is touch-enabled.
 According to Microsoft, this machine can last up to 17 hours on a single charge.
 That’s positively bananas.
 However, with the brightness turned up, that number might be different in real world use.
 This is a great deal and a good pick for a student or young professional.
 Happy shopping.

 The LG Gram (2022) is the perfect laptop for frequent travelers, as it weighs just 2.54 lbs.
 Don’t let the lightweight form factor fool you, though.
 It’s packing a good amount of power in its thin frame.
-Under the hood, you’ll find an Intel Core i7-1260P CPU, 16GB of RAM, and 512GB of SSD storage.
+It has an Intel Core i7-1260P CPU, 16GB of RAM, and 512GB of SSD storage.
 This laptop should be capable of whizzing through most tasks like checking e-mail, streaming video, spreadsheet work, and so on.
 The 15-inch display features super narrow bezels and a resolution of 1920×1080.
 Overall, this laptop is a steal, especially at $500 off.
 Get it now.

 The Lenovo Legion 5 Pro is a blisteringly fast gaming laptop.
 It has a AMD Ryzen 7 6800H CPU, an Nvidia GeForce RTX 3070 Ti GPU, 16GB of RAM, and 1TB of PCIe NVMe SSD storage.
 That means you should be able to run most competitive games on high or ultra graphics.
 The 2560×1600 display measures 16-inches and has a refresh rate of 165Hz.
 In other words, you can expect a sharp and vibrant picture.
 For connectivity options, it has one HDMI, three USB 3.2 Gen 1, three USB 3.2 Gen 2, and a headphone/microphone combo.
 This is a super hot deal and it’s selling out fast (20 sold in the last 24 hours as of this writing), so you better grab it now before it’s too late.